South west olive harvest

 You can pick by hand, shake the tree with something underneath to catch the olives or use a ladder.
 To learn more about picking your olives, use CERES guide.

-On drop off, we’ll weigh your olives and if you’d like to make a $5 donation, you can receive a share of the oil based on your contribution.
 We won’t know exactly how much oil it will be because this varies between varieties and seasons.
-Your olives will be processed with the rest of the harvest, so the oil will be a blend of types.
-We hope it will be delicious.
+Your olives will be processed with the rest of the harvest, so the oil will be a blend of types… but it will be delicious.